verbb/vizy/docs/developers/extending-vizy.md

 });
 ```

-The Add Block, `/`, and `+` controls list Vizy blocks.
+The toolbar's **Add Block** control, the gutter `+`, and `/` insertion list Vizy Block Types.
 Use a toolbar control for custom rich-text nodes and actions.
 [Choosing Insertion Controls](docs:guides/developers/choosing-insertion-controls) explains which route fits your feature.

 ## Common Mistakes